isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The return value optimization doesn't handle the assignment case, but the move assignment does.

-A reference may be assumed to refer to a valid object (language rule).
+A reference can be assumed to refer to a valid object (language rule).
 There is no (legitimate) "null reference."
 If you need the notion of an optional value, use a pointer, `std::optional`, or a special value used to denote "no value."